-''' Usage: xcube prune [OPTIONS] DATASET

-Delete empty chunks.
-Deletes all data files associated with empty (NaNonly) chunks in given DATASET, which must have ZARR format.

--v, --verbose Verbose mode.
-Multiple may be given, for example "-vvv".

---dry-run Just read and process input, but don't produce any outputs.

---help Show this message and exit. '''
+''' Usage: xcube prune [OPTIONS] DATASET Delete empty chunks.
+Deletes all data files associated with empty (NaN-only) chunks in given DATASET, which must have Zarr format.
+Options: Disable output of log messages to the console entirely.
+Note, -q, --quiet this will also suppress error and warning messages. -v, --verbose Enable output of log messages to the console.
+Has no effect if --quiet/-q is used.
+May be given multiple times to control the level of log messages, i.e., -v refers to level INFO, -vv to DETAIL, -vvv to DEBUG, -vvvv to TRACE.
+If omitted, the log level of the console is WARNING. --dry-run Just read and process input, but don't produce any output. --help Show this message and exit. '''